Industrial Prototyping & Production Using 3D Printing and Additive Manufacturing

 - Reduced testing time and cost

-- Better visualization of products with a physical, solid, tactile item in addition to drawings and computer models
+- Better visualization of products with the creation of a physical, solid, tactile item in addition to drawings and computer models

-- Testing can be based on form, fit and function
+- Testing can be conducted based on form, fit, and function

 - Confidentiality of product development assured